finbourne/lusid-sdk-python/sdk/docs/SystemConfigurationApi.md

 [EARLY ACCESS] List transaction types

-Get the list of persisted transaction types
+Get the list of current transaction types.
+For information on the default transaction types provided with  LUSID, see https://support.lusid.com/knowledgebase/article/KA-01873/.

 ### Example